 - Risk Assessment Advice (RAA) is developed at the request of state agencies for chemicals that lack adequate data to develop an HBV.
 Because RAA is typically based on more limited data, it contains greater uncertainty.

-An HRL or HRV is the concentration of a chemical (or mixture of chemicals) in groundwater or ambient air, respectively, that is likely to pose little or no risk to human health.
-These values are designed to protect people who are most vulnerable to the potentially harmful efffects of a contaminant, such as pregnant women, developing fetuses, and infants.
+An HRL is the concentration of a chemical (or mixture of chemicals) in groundwater that is likely to pose little or no risk to human health.
+These values are designed to protect populations who are most vulnerable to the potentially harmful effects of a contaminant, such as pregnant women, developing fetuses, and infants.